entando/entando-docs/vuepress/docs/next/docs/getting-started/multitenancy.md

 A single installation of Entando can manage more than one independent and isolated site.
 While secondary tenant sites are dynamic and content-driven, their composability is limited.
 The following are key features of Entando Multitenancy:

 - The domain name in the URL of the Entando instance identifies the current tenant
-- Separate databases (or schema) and filesystems physically isolate each tenant's data
+- Separate databases (or schemas) and filesystems physically isolate each tenant's data
 - Different security domains (users, keys) hosted on different Keycloak realms ensures that each tenant's activity is independent
 - Each multitenant configuration relies on a single Kubernetes namespace, Entando App Engine, and Entando App Builder
 - The App Builder UX of the primary tenant is indistinguishable from that of a standalone Entando installation